Philip the Evangelist: New Testament

 After the martyrdom of Stephen he went to "the city of Samaria", where he preached with much success, Simon Magus being one of his converts.
 He afterwards was told by an angel of the Lord to go to the road between Jerusalem and Gaza.
 There he instructed and baptized the Ethiopian eunuch; next he was "caught away" by the Spirit and "found at Azotus" (Ashdod); and then "passing through he preached in all the cities till he came to Caesarea" (Acts 8).
+Philip made Ceasarea Maritima his home.